 Our first brake, introduced in the mid 90’s, was not an elegant solution.
 In 2005 we developed a simple, better brake that really works.
 In 2007 we introduced an improved version for all XL model skis.
 By mounting the brake to the wheel fork we were able to eliminate several parts and make the system both stronger and lighter than the Universal brake unit.
 (The US Patent Office granted the Patent for our brake system in 2010.)
 For 2020 we have introduced a new improved brake arm and leg yoke.
 (See the Brake section)

 AERO ROLLER SKIS

 In the summer of 1999 we introduced the first reliable pneumatic tire roller skis.
 We dubbed them the Aero.
-The Aero roller skis have been sold in over thirty countries and over the years we have made many improvements.
+The Aero roller skis have been sold to over thirty countries and over the years we have made many improvements.
 With the Aero you can roller ski on both paved and non-paved roads.
 Since the Aero will roll over objects and cracks in the pavement that stop other roller skis, most skiers consider the V2 Aero safer than any other roller ski.
-Many users have told us they spend a lot more time roller skiing on the Aero than they do skiing on snow and many have also told us that without the security of the Aero equipped with Brakes and Speed Reducers they would not roller ski.
+Many users have told us they spend a lot more time roller skiing on the Aero than they do skiing on snow and many have also told us that without the security of the Aero equipped with brakes and speed reducers they would not roller ski.

 V2 HAS ROLLER SKIS FOR ALL SURFACES

-The XLK hybrid skis are probably the best roller skis available for paved surfaces.
-For dirt roads and rough pavement nothing can beat the V2-Aero pneumatic tire skis, closely followed by the XLK9848.
-With the patented brakes and speed reducers you can now roller ski just about anywhere
+The 2020 XLC are the best solid rubber roller skis for paved surfaces you can buy.
+For dirt roads and rough pavement nothing can beat the V2-Aero pneumatic tire skis or the XLC9848 with dual density wheels.
+With the patented brakes and speed reducers you can now roller ski just about anywhere.